docker-java/docker-java/README.md

 * Docker daemon running
 * Docker private repository running (see below).

 You'll need to be running a local private registry, as per [these instructions](docker-auth-registry/README.md):

-The Maven build includes integration tests which are using a localhost instance of Docker and require manual setup.
-Make sure you have a local Docker daemon running and then provide your https://registry.hub.docker.com/account/login/ information via system properties:
+If you need SSL, then you'll need to put your `*.pem` file into `~/.docker/`, if you're using boot2docker, do this:

+    $ ln -s /Users/alex.collins/.boot2docker/certs/boot2docker-vm .docker

+Build and run integration tests as follows:

     $ mvn clean install